Freight Tracking Remains Unsolved

 Transparency, in this context, is when intra-organization or intra-node visibility data is shared with fellow stakeholders and adjacent nodes in a supply chain.
 72% of supply chain professionals admit having no transparency with their suppliers below the second tier.
 This gap is meaningful to companies, not only because of regulatory scrutiny but also because more transparency means more customer trust and more sales.
 Validating this, in another survey, 75% of companies considered transparency helpful in strengthening trust between businesses and consumers.
 Today, the scope of transparency is limited because the requisite data is often difficult to gather, processed and analyzed manually, and exchanged via phone calls, emails, or fax machines.

 The breadth of the supply chain involved also contributes to the nature of the problem.
 Are the logistics in-house or outsourced?
 Is it a closed-loop or open-loop supply chain?
 These factors may leave a company with more or less control over its shipments because there are more parties involved.
 The more parties involved, the more important visibility and transparency become, but the more difficult a solution is to implement, lowering ROI.
 On the flipside is an organization like Amazon, which takes advantage of its end-to-end logistics, IoT connected warehouses, and variety of last-mile partners to see across its growing network — marrying it all with AI applications to match shipments to the lowest cost collaborative parties.
+Controlling its supply chains end-to-end eliminates the need for granular IoT solutions in most cases.
+The company can just map packages to its network of drivers as a proxy to provide users with real-time location data.
+It's only when sensor data becomes critical that item-level technology merits deployment.

 Examples Across Industries